ashutoshkumarsinha/macscp/docs/user-guide.md

 - Selecting a folder queues all nested **files** (symlinks are skipped on download).
 - Parent directories are created automatically on the destination side.
 - Overwrite prompts apply per file when names conflict.
-- Very large trees may take time to scan before jobs appear in the queue.
+- Very large local folder trees are scanned on a background task before jobs appear in the queue (the UI stays responsive).

 ### 7.4 Drag-and-Drop Tips